bobebend/Cardiovascular_diseases_risk_prediction/README.md

 The columns are labeled as:
 General_Health, Checkup, Exercise, Heart_Disease, Skin_Cancer, Other_Cancer, Depression, Diabetes, Arthritis, Sex, Age_Category, Height(cm), Weight(kg), BMI, Smoking_History, Alcohol_Consumption, Fruit_Consumption, Green_Vegatable_Consumption, and FriedPotato_Consumption

-The columns of interest in this research are: Heart_Disease, Alcohol_Consumption, Fruit_Consumption, Green_Vegatable_Consumption, and FriedPotato_Consumption
+The columns of interest in this research are: Heart_Disease, Alcohol_Consumption, Fruit_Consumption, Green_Vegatable_Consumption, and FriedPotato_Consumption.

 Below is a graph of the features of interest.
 ![Histogram of Relavant Columns](images/HistographHypoth.png)